womenwhocoderichmond/chapter-organization/leadership-resources/event-playbook.md

 ### Before the Meetup
 - The event leads are responsible for the coordination of the event logistics this includes:
-  - Finding a host and sponsor if the topic coordinator does not have one.Please consult the [Location Manager]()for your location logisitcs. and consider the following:
+  - Finding a host and sponsor if the topic coordinator does not have one.Please consult the [Partnership Log](https://trello.com/b/QoJq669q/wwc-organizational-planning) for your location logisitcs. and consider the following:
     1. Space for people seated and working?
 How will it be configured?
 What is the max number of peopel
     2. Outles, projector, wifi logistics
     3. Who is hosting? (space & wifi) Who is sponroing (food & extras)... be sure to let the host and sponsor know they will have an opprotunty to speak